 How Replication Works

-In multi-datacenter replication, one cluster acts as a “primary cluster”.
-The primary cluster handles replication requests from one or more “secondary clusters” (generally located in datacenters in other regions or countries).
+When Multi-Datacenter Replication is implemented, one Riak cluster acts as a primary cluster.
+The primary cluster handles replication requests from one or more secondary clusters (generally located in datacenters in other regions or countries).
 If the datacenter with the primary cluster goes down, a secondary cluster can take over as the primary cluster.
-In this sense, Riak's multi-datacenter capabilities are “masterless.”
+In this sense, Riak's multi-datacenter capabilities are indeed masterless.

-In multi-datacenter replication, there are two primary modes of operation: fullsync and realtime.
+With Multi-Datacenter Replication, there are two primary modes of operation: fullsync and realtime.
 In fullsync mode, a complete synchronization occurs between primary and secondary cluster(s).
-In realtime mode, continual, incremental synchronization occurs - replication is triggered by new updates.
-Fullsync is performed upon initial connection of a secondary cluster, and then periodically (by default, every 360 minutes).
+In realtime mode, continual, incremental synchronization occurs, i.e. replication is triggered by new updates.
+Fullsync is performed upon initial connection of a secondary cluster, and then periodically (every 360 minutes by default).
 Fullsync is also triggered if the TCP connection between primary and secondary cluster is severed and then recovered.

-Fullsync and realtime modes are described in detail below.
+Both fullsync and realtime mode are described in detail below.
 But first, a few key concepts.

 Site nodes (also called clients), are Riak nodes on a secondary cluster that connect to listener nodes and send replication initiation requests.
 Site nodes are paired with a listener node when started.